georgentaylor/georgentaylor.github.io/index.md

 subtitle: Predoc, Yale University
 date: 2024-12-1
 toc-title: Contents
 bio: Hi!
-I study the political economy of development.
-I am interested in how cultural norms and institutions shape adaptation to climate change, and how households make decisions about political participation.
+I am a predoc at Yale interested in the political economy of development.
+At the moment, I am interested in how climate regulations are made and enforced and how households make decisions about political participation.
 picture: pic.jpg
 ---